VictoriaBastos/VictoriaBastos/README.md

-Hello World, I'm Victoria 🙌
+### Hello World, I'm Victoria 🙌

-I'm studying Frontend development.
+💻 I'm studying Back-end development at {reprograma}.
 🎥 From movies scripts to script.js, I have a background in audiovisual.
-💻 Looking forwards to find my first job in tecnology!
+🔎 Looking forwards to finding my first job in technology!

 Goals for 2021